Codnay/2PlayerGame/README.md

 ## Pranay Gupta 2019CS10383

 ## This is a two player racing game.
-To run the game on your device enter the folder containing all the files and rn the followng commands:
+To run the game on your device enter the folder containing all the files and run the followng commands:

 ```make```
 ```./game```